 Looking at this metric for your sales team as a whole gives you insight into the effectiveness of your sales strategies and tactics.

-For example, you could look at win rate for customers who participated in a demo compared to those who just had a sales call.
+For example, you could look at the win rate for customers who participated in a demo compared to those who just had a sales call.
 If demos led to higher conversion rates, you could then focus more on getting demo signups.

 You can also look at conversion rates on an individual basis.
 If you notice some sales reps have higher win rates, you can look into the tactics they use and then encourage the rest of the team to use those techniques as well.